When hot liquids are blended together in the blender, pressure builds up inside the container, which can cause the lid to explode from the base.

 By filing a lawsuit against the maker of the Magic Bullet, you may be entitled to collect compensation for all current and future medical expenses related to the treatment of your burn injury, as well as for damages for pain and suffering.

-Additionally, filing a lawsuit can help hold the appliance’s manufacturer accountable for releasing an allegedly defective product into the marketplace, and to discourage other companies from engaging in similar conduct.
+Additionally, injured consumers who file an individual lawsuit can help hold the appliance’s manufacturer accountable for releasing an allegedly defective product into the marketplace, and to discourage other companies from engaging in similar conduct.

 Get a Free Magic Bullet Lawsuit Evaluation With Our Lawyers

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Magic Bullet lawsuits.
-We are handling individual litigation nationwide and currently accepting new exploding blender injury cases in all 50 states.
+We are handling injury cases nationwide and currently accepting new class action lawsuits in all 50 states.

-Free Case Evaluation: Again, if you or a loved one was injured by an exploding Magic Bullet blender, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you or a loved one was injured by an exploding Magic Bullet blender, you should contact our law firm immediately for a free review.
+You may be entitled to a settlement by filing a class action suit and we can help.